fetchai/docs/pages/guides/CosmPy/CreatingWallet.md

 ```
 ## From mnemonic

 You can also use an account’s mnemonic phrase to get the associated private key.
-The example provided below showcases how to achieve that
+The example provided below showcases how to achieve that.

 ```py copy